Introduction

 For more information on developing the frontend, see the section on developing the frontend.

 Setting up the frontend is the easiest.
-The frontend is entirely developed and deployed from the DSAV-Dodeka/DSAV-Dodeka.github.io
+The frontend is entirely developed and deployed from the DSAV-Dodeka/DSAV-Dodeka.github.io repository.
+Like in the other pages, we will assume some familiarity with Git and GitHub and have Git installed (see the guide on Git).

 git clone https://github.com/DSAV-Dodeka/DSAV-Dodeka.github.io.git dodekafrontend --filter=blob:none